Winner of Gamespot’s “Dishonored Tales" Short Story Contest

-Vera Moray stood at the window and watched the ocean swallow the coast.
-Beyond the lamplight of the market row and the dune grass that divided street from sand, her eyes had settled for several minutes, perhaps even an hour, on the pregnant swells of the sea.
+Beyond the lamplight of the market row and the dune grass that divided street from sand, Vera’s eyes had settled for several minutes, perhaps even an hour, on the pregnant swells of the sea.
 The waves inhaled high tide and caught the sparks of a dozen passing floodlights.
-Whaling ships, iron and harsh cut, steered into port—inch by salt inch, dragging in heavy slowness.
+Whaling ships, iron and harsh cut, steered into port.
+Inch by salt inch, they dragged in heavy slowness.
 Most carried monsters hanged dorsal up, torn down their centers.
 Others held no catch, unfulfilled and barren.
 It was the empty ships that Vera followed, just as she had done the night before, and the night before that.
 She had even stood on the same broken ply and, under the drone of Stuart’s snores, handed herself to the calm of the whaling ships, or the ocean, or the moonlight, or the traders who had stumbled down the market row, without apparent aim or purpose, on a continent where time, like all civilized sensibilities, was nothing more than a cumbersome abstraction.

 Now Vera watched the last sliver of sunfall of her last day on Pandyssia.